 \section{Conclusions}

-We have presented a new high-precision strong lensing modelling of the \Euclid ERO galaxy cluster Abell 2390 ($z$ = 0.231).
-To build our model, we have combined, for the first time, the Euclid VIS and NISP observations with spectroscopy from MUSE archival data, which we fully reanalysed here.
+We have presented new high-precision strong lensing modelling of the \Euclid ERO galaxy cluster Abell 2390 ($z$ = 0.231).
+To build our model, we combined, for the first time, the Euclid VIS and NISP observations with spectroscopy from MUSE archival data, which we fully re-analysed here.
 We identified 35 multiple images from 13 background families, 25 of which are spectroscopically confirmed, spanning a redshift range from $z = 0.535$ to $z = 4.877$.
-We included in our model 65 secure cluster members, and added 114 photometric members by studying their distribution in colour and magnitude.
+We included in our model 65 secure cluster members and added 114 photometric members by studying their distribution in colour and magnitude.
 We were able to measure the stellar velocity dispersion for 22 cluster members, which allowed us to properly calibrate the sub-halo scaling relations used in the modelling and alleviate inherent degeneracies between the cluster- and the galaxy-scale mass components.
-We performed our analysis with the new software \texttt{Gravity.jl}, with which we explored 11 parametrisations of the total mass distribution of the galaxy cluster, with an increasing level of complexity.
-The cluster is best described with a single large-scale smooth halo and an external shear term.
-Our reference model is characterized by a total root mean square separation between the observed and model-predicted positions of the 35 multiple images of $\Delta_\mathrm{RMS} = \ang{;;0.32}$.
-We were able to reconstruct the total mass distribution of the galaxy cluster and estimate the systematic uncertainty arising from our modelling choices by taking advantage of all the models efficiently explored with \texttt{Gravity.jl}.
-On average, a full optimization of a mass model required approximately 2 hours to be obtained on a 64-core workstation, thus allowing us to test different total mass models in a very limited amount of time. \texttt{Gravity.jl} allows fast and reliable total mass reconstruction of cluster lenses.
-Thus, it is an ideal tool for SL analyses of large samples of galaxy clusters, such as the one that \Euclid will deliver.
-Indeed, based on the forecasts by \cite{boldrin2012, boldrin2016}, we expect that \Euclid will observe SL features in $> 6000$ galaxy clusters.
-These estimates are consistent with the number of SL clusters found in the Q1 data release \citep{b25}.
-At the same time, \texttt{Gravity.jl} will also speed up the analysis of clusters observed at larger depth compared to \Euclid observations.
-As suggested by recent JWST observations, deep follow-up observations of clusters identified in the \Euclid surveys will likely reveal hundreds of families of multiple images.
-These observations, combined with spectroscopic follow-up, will enable detailed and robust total mass models with \texttt{Gravity.jl}.
-This study has indeed proven that, with \texttt{Gravity.jl}, robust SL analyses can be achieved in short time.
+We performed our analysis with the new software \texttt{Gravity.jl}, with which we explored 11 parametrisations of the total mass distribution of the galaxy cluster with an increasing level of complexity.